shariq1989/cookbook/content/recipe/Pasole.md

 * 1-3 Guajillo Chilis, dried
 * 2½ lb Pork Shoulder, cut into 1-inch pieces
 * 1 large White Onion, diced
-* 6 Garlic Cloves, minced
-* 4 cup Water
+* 1 Garlic Head, cut off and discard the top third, leaving the head intact
 * 1 tbsp [Chicken Better Than Bouillon](https://amzn.to/3uFvZt3)
 * 1-29 oz can of Hominy, drained and rinsed